 Theodoret, the Blessed, was born A.D.
 387, and died 458.
 He was ordained Bishop of Cyrus in Syria, 420.
 He was a pupil of Theodore of Mopsuestia.
 "In the present life God is in all, for His nature is without limits, but he is not all in all.
 But in the coming life, when mortality is at an end and immortality granted, and sin has no longer any place, God will be all in all.
 For the Lord, who loves man, punishes medicinally, that He may check the course of impeity"

-It is at this point that Nestorianims emerged from the Antiochian school, I'll be talking about that more in the future.
+It is at this point that Nestorianism emerged from the Antiochian school, I may talk about that more in the future.